luvisuttoalberto/FHPC_2019-2020/Assignements/Assignement01.md

   - Run the implemented program for different large enough sizes of the array

-  - Plot as in section 3 scalability of the program
+  - Plot as in section 3 scalability of the program  (plot the sperimental results and compare with the theoric)

   - compare performance results obtained against the performance model elaborated in section 2

       - comment on the assumption made in section 1 about times: are they correct ? do you observe something different ?